roypel/BaMMI/README.md

-While the components can work independently, and might also integrate with different services that aren't provided in this package, there's a provided `run-pipeline.sh` script that will orchestrate all the needed backend so you could just use the client (simply use `python -m BaMMI.client upload-sample /path/to/snapshot/data` after installation) to upload some data and see how it all works.
+While the components can work independently, and might also integrate with different services that aren't provided in this package, there's a provided `run-pipeline.sh` script that will orchestrate all the needed backend so you could just use the client (simply use `python -m BaMMI.client upload-sample /path/to/snapshot/data` after installation finishes) to upload some data and see how it all works.

 Note that all the CLI commands accept the `-q` or `--quiet` flag to suppress output, and the `-t`